-The Corporate and Leisure College of Carl Sandburg College provides workshops, classes, educational day trips, and events to inspire learning that enriches lives both professionally and personally.
+The Corporate and Leisure College of Carl Sandburg College provides workshops, classes, educational day trips, and events to inspire learning that enriches lives both professionally and personally at both our Galesburg and Carthage locations.
 Programs are designed to attract everyone with a desire to learn, regardless of previous academic experience or career path.
 The following services promote lifelong learning from children to adults.
 Current course schedules can be viewed online at http://sandburg.edu/Academics/Corporate-Leisure-College/index.html